-English 30

-GLS 600

-Required Course

-ENG 601

-Electives.
-24
+English.

 Thesis Option: ENG 690 and 18 hours from relevant graduate courses with advisor approval.

-Community Development 30
+Community Development

-GLS 600

 Required Courses

-COD 521, 575, 600; SSC 570, 669

-Electives.

-Thesis Option: COD 699 or SOC 699 and 6 hours from relevant graduate courses wit th advisor approval.
+Thesis Option: COD 699 or SOC 699 and 6 hours from relevant graduate courses with advisor approval.

+Globalization Studies

+Thesis option: GEO 699 or PSC 799 and 6 hours from relevant graduate courses with advisor approval.

+History

+HIS 500 and HIS 632 Electives 21

+Thesis option: HIS 690 and 15 hours from relevant graduate courses with advisor approval.

-Globalization Studies 30
+Interdisciplinary Studies 30

 GLS 600

-Required Courses

-GEO 504, 516; PSC 550, PSC 570; SSC 570

-Electives 12

-Thesis option: GEO 699 or PSC 799 and 6 hours from relevant graduate courses w ith advisor approval.

-History 30

-GLS 600

-Required Courses.
-6

-HIS 500 and HIS 632

 Electives 21

-Thesis option: HIS 690 and 15 hours from relevant graduate courses with advisor approval.

-Interdisciplinary Studies 30

-GLS 600.
-3

-Electives.
-21

-GLS 690 (Thesis) 6
+GLS 690 (Thesis)

-Elective hours for the Interdisciplinary Studies track can come from any academic unit in the U
+Elective hours for the Interdisciplinary Studies track can come from any academic unit in the University.

-MASTER OF SCIENCE IN SOCIAL JUSTICE AND CRIMINOLOGY
+MASTER OF SCIENCE IN CRIMINAL JUSTICE AND CRIMINOLOGY

-The Master of Science in Social Justice and Criminology (MSJC) provides graduate degrees for students across several states, entirely online, emphasizing a strong foundation in criminological theory and coursework aimed at providing the skills needed to prepare the working professional to compete for lucrative promotions, seek a faculty or other training position, or advance into a doctoral program.
-Our faculty strive to enhance students' analytical, writing, and presentations skills which are grounded in research and statistical methods and our faculty have expertise in cutting-edge areas of criminology and criminal justice, including student-requested topics such as terrorism, substance use, and the juvenile justice system.
+The Master of Science in Criminal Justice and Criminology (MSJC) provides graduate degrees for students across several states, entirely online, emphasizing a strong foundation in criminological theory and coursework aimed at providing the skills needed to prepare the working professional to compete for lucrative promotions, seek a faculty or other training position, or advance into a doctoral program.
+Our faculty strive to enhance students' analytical, writing, and presentation skills which are grounded in research and statistical methods and our faculty have expertise in cutting-edge areas of criminology and criminal justice, including student-requested topics such as terrorism, substance use, and the juvenile justice system.

-Admission Requirements: All students will meet all general requirements for admission to Graduate School.
+Admission Requirements.
+All students will meet all general requirements for admission to Graduate School.

-- 1. Applicants with a minimum cumulative undergraduate GPA of 3.0 may be automatically admitted without additional requirements other than an official transcript with a conferred bachelor's degree. - 2.
-Applicants with less than a 3.0 undergraduate GPA must: - c) Submit a list of three references from professors and/or employers familiar with the applicant's academic or professional work. - d) Submit a personal statement/essay.
+1. Applicants with a minimum cumulative undergraduate GPA of 3.0 may be automatically admitted without additional requirements other than an official transcript with a conferred bachelor's degree.

+2. Applicants with less than a 3.0 undergraduate GPA must:

+- c) Submit a list of three references from professors and/or employers familiar with the applicant's academic or professional work. - d) Submit a personal statement/essay.

-Degree Requirements: A candidate for the Master of Science Degree in Social Justice and Criminology is required to:
+Degree Requirements.
+A candidate for the Master of Science Degree in Criminal Justice and Criminology is required to: